rawlins/lambda-notebook/README.md

   * Unfortunately this is not yet easy to install.
   * For python 3, see [http://www.python.org/](http://www.python.org/).
 We do not using OS installed versions, for example, on OS X.
   * The complications lie in getting IPython to work with python 3.
   * For general installation instructions for IPython, see [http://ipython.org/install.html](http://ipython.org/install.html).
 A slightly outdated, but more useful document, is at [http://ipython.org/ipython-doc/rel-1.1.0/install/index.html](http://ipython.org/ipython-doc/rel-1.1.0/install/index.html).
+  For IPython notebook, you will need to make sure you have installed the packages pyzmq, Jinja2, nose, Tornado, readline.
+To install several of these on a mac, you will need an XCode installation first, this can be downloaded for free from the app store.
+Then you should install them using easy_install (part of setup_tools) or pip.
+Currently, there may be difficulties with python on Maverick.  (_These notes need to be expanded, and adapated for windows..._)

-  * To run ipython with python 3, you can either install IPythin by using 'python3 setup.py', or run 'python3 ipython.py'
+  * To run ipython with python 3, you can either install IPython by using 'python3 setup.py' or easy_install-3.3 or whatever, or run 'python3 ipython.py'.
   * Suggestions for improving these instructions are welcome!
 The long term goal is to provide the lambda notebook as a standalone app.

 ## Getting started

 Run 'ipython3 notebook' in the main directory of the repository.
 Then look through the various notebooks to see examples of what can be done.
 I recommend starting (for now) with:
   * LSA Poster examples
+  * Relative clauses
+  * definite articles tutorial
   * Lamb demo (old, but thorough for what was available at the time)
   * Composition operations